z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/ecn/README.md

-h22 iperf -s -u > h22.log &
-h2 ./receive.py > h2.log &
-h1 ./send.py h2 x 30 > h1.log &
-h11 iperf -c h22 -t 15 -u > h11.log &

-grep tos build/h2.log

-# Implementing MRI
+# Implementing ECN

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with a scaled-down version of In-Band Network Telemetry (INT), which we call Multi-Hop Route Inspection (MRI).
+The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explict Congestion Notification (ECN).

-MRI allows users to track the path that every packet travels through the network.
-To support this functionality, you will need to write a P4 program that appends an ID to the header stack of every packet.
-At the destination, the sequence of switch IDs correspond to the path.
+ECN allows end-to-end notification of network congestion without dropping packets.
+If an end-host supports ECN, it puts the value of 1 or 2 in the ipv4.ecn field.
+For such packets, each switch may change the value to 3 if the queue size is larger than a threshold.

-As before, we have already defined the control plane rules, so you only need to implement the data plane logic of your P4 program.
+As before, we have already defined the control plane rules for routing, so you only need to implement the data plane logic of your P4 program.

 > **Spoiler alert:** There is a reference solution in the `solution`
 > sub-directory.
 Feel free to compare your implementation to the reference.